shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 ## Video 76
 - **Async/Await & Fetch API in JS**

+## Video 77
+- Solution video of Exercise No. 13

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>